mono/website/community/google-summer-of-code/projects.md

 QtSharp has reached alpha status and it needs the final improvements to make it a complete product.
 The necessary work can be broken down into five categories:

 * Type maps for basic types – mostly because of the relatively new support for wrapping templates, QtSharp still only has a type map for QString ↔ string.
-Many other basic type maps are necessary for an opitmal coding experience.
+Many other basic type maps are necessary for an optimal coding experience.
 Deliverables: The following type maps: QList<>, QVector<> ↔ List<>; QMap<,>, QHash<,> ↔ Dictionary<,>; and QChar<> ↔ char;

 * Qt Quick support –  enables writing of Qt Quick applications using C#.